Discover new Fonio Super-Grain!

-	Fonio was named a future food of the world by the World Wildlife Fund (WWF) and Unilever’s Knorr brand in their joint 2019 “Future 50 Food” report.
+Fonio was named a future food of the world by the World Wildlife Fund (WWF)i in its 2019 “Future 50 Food” report.

 The report found that globally, we rely on a very small range of foods.
 In fact, 75% of the global food supply comes from just 12 crops and five animal species.
 And despite the fact that there are more than 20,000 edible plants, we rely on just three – wheat, rice and maize - for 60% of our calories, negatively impacting our health and the health of the planet.

 Protecting food diversity is vital if we are to feed a global population estimated to be 10 billion people by 2050 without further damaging the planet.
 Fonio was named as one of 50 nutritious foods we should all be eating more of to promote a more diverse, sustainable global food system.